-A. SCHEDULE 1 INSTRUCTIONS (Statement of Receipts and Disbursements)
+A. SCHEDULE 1 INSTRUCTIONS

-Schedule 1 Heading At the top of Schedule 1, insert the name of the protected person after it states, In the matter of: and insert the case number after it states, Case No. Example: In the matter of "JANE DOE" and Case No. "PB-2000- the most recently filed budget.
+Schedule 1 Heading At the top of Schedule 1, insert the name of the protected person after it states, In the matter of: and insert the case number after it states, Case No. Example: In the matter of "JANE DOE" and Case No. "PB-2000-

-Column Instructions For Form 6, you are required to complete Columns B through F:
+Column Instructions For Form 8, you are required to complete Columns A through E: